-We study the equilibrium welfare effects of using state-owned enterprises (SOEs) to regulate market power.
-We estimate a dynamic equilibrium model of Uruguay's individual capitalization pension system, where a high-quality SOE competes with private firms.
-We find that the presence of an SOE reduces equilibrium fees and increases investment returns.
-Eliminating the SOE and replacing it with a private firm would more than double its fee and increase the fees of private firms by 8%.
-Reducing workers' inertia cannot fully offset privatization.
-Finally, direct price regulation outperforms SOE as a competitive force in the market.
+We study the equilibrium welfare effects of using state-owned enterprises (SOEs) to discipline market power.
+We estimate a dynamic equilibrium model of Uruguay's individual capitalization pension system, where a high-quality SOE competes with private firms in the presence of worker inertia.
+We find that the presence of a SOE lowers equilibrium fees and increases investment returns.
+Replacing it with a private firm would more than double its fee and raise private firms' fees by 8 percent.
+Reducing inertia mitigates but does not offset privatization.
+Comparing policy instruments, we show that direct price regulation yields higher welfare gains than competition through an SOE.